 Posting 5-star scores across the board in safety testing by the National Highway Traffic Safety Administration (NHTSA), the 2013 Tesla Model S has achieved a new industry benchmark.
-Per the automaker: “NHTSA does not publish a star rating above 5, however safety levels better than 5 stars are captured in the overall vehicle safety Score (VSS) provided to manufacturers, where the Model S achieved a new combined record of 5.4 stars.”
+Per the automaker: “NHTSA does not publish a star rating above 5, however safety levels better than 5 stars captured in the overall Vehicle Safety Score (VSS) provided to manufacturers, where the Model S achieved a new combined record of 5.4 stars.”

 (Emphasis in the original.)